 Arakune's fighting style revolves around confusing his opponents with difficult-to-read moves, which represents his degenerating mental state.

-Similarly, Makoto's fighting style is to rush headlong at the enemy, without much thought for strategy or defense, preferring to use her raw power and determination to win over opponents.
+Similarly, Makoto's fighting style seems to rely rushing headlong at the enemy, without much thought for strategy or defense, preferring to use her raw power and determination to win over opponents.
 Makoto herself is a Book Dumbditz who charges into situations without thinking them through, preferring to do what she feels is the right thing over what is logically sound, like betraying the NOL.
-However, Comet Cannon is laid out as a mine, Corona Upper and Space Counter come out of nowhere, and Asteroid Vision can be followed in a variety of manners - all of these, meant to punish careless approach and surprise and confuse opponents, indicate that beneath the Book Dumbditz lies a very crafty and unpredictable opponent capable of catching even Hazama off guard.
+However, Comet Cannon is laid out as a mine, Corona Upper and Space Counter come out of nowhere, and Asteroid Vision can be followed in a variety of manners - all of these, meant to punish careless approach by opponents, surprising and confusing opponents, indicate that beneath the Book Dumbditz lies a very crafty and unpredictable opponent capable of catching even Hazama off guard.

 Galaxian Impact maximizes the power of her Drive attacks, both of her new Drive attacks are Asteroid Vision extensions, and Shooting Star was retooled to work both as an extension and as a standalone technique.
 This may be a sign that she is expanding her horizons and understanding the world at large - the expanded arsenal indicates she is becoming less predictable in her methods, and the automated synchronization from the Overdrive indicates she is starting to come to terms with herself; going Unlimited would mean she has accepted herself fully.
 This is the last thing Terumi wants.